 Parking: The London Zoo car park is on the Outer Circle of Regent’s Park – Sat Nav postcode NW1 4S.
 Note that the London Zoo car park charges a flat rate of £14.50 for zoo visitors (£65 for everyone else).
 Zoo parking is free only for Gold ZSL members and Fellows of ZSL, from 10am Mondays to Fridays.
 (Excluding bank holidays and school holidays)

 There is also pay and display street parking on Regent’s Park Outer Circle near the zoo entrance.
 Pay and display parking costs £2.80 per hour Monday to Saturday.
 Sundays and Public Holidays pay and display cost £2.00 per hour from 9am to 6.30pm each day.
 There is a 4 hour max stay Monday-Saturday but no maximum stay on Sundays.

-This London Zoo day out post was updated on 17 May 2023 with upcoming family activities during the May half term break.
+This London Zoo day out post was updated 11 September 2023 with upcoming family activities during the London October half-term break.